csc-training/geocomputing_course/materials/terminology.md

 A node contains one or more central processing units (**CPUs**) with many **cores** plus shared memory.

 **Job**
-When you want the scheduler to execute a program, performing a computation on your behalf, it has to be boxed into an abstraction layer called "job".
+When you want to execute a program on the supercomputer, it has to be boxed into an abstraction layer called "job".

 **Partition**
 A partition is a set of compute nodes, grouped logically.
 We separate our computational resources based on the features of their hardware and the nature of the job.